bahorn/inputrc-bd/bggp/README.md

 ## Tricks

 * Crashing GNU Readline with an infinite recursion (not a bug that is exploitable sadly/thankfully).
+The idea here was `$include .inputrc` would recursively include itself, which causes the stack frame to eventually hit a guard page.
 * Replacing enter with a set of commands to be ran by bash.
+  The echo/curl/cp commands achieve BGGP{4,5,6} challeges in a easy if boring way.
 * Changing the keymap and reloading to trigger the crash with commands ran by bash.
 This assumes you keymap is not `vi` initially, which should be the case on ubuntu 24.04.
+The format supports conditionals but you are limited to only valid variables (which can only be certain values) or a few other conditions.
+I decides to use keymap as it seemed to be the shortest one I could set (check `bind -V` to see the other options).
-* not including an unneeded `$endif`, the format lets you skip it.
+* not including an unneeded `$endif`, the format lets you skip it so we can save a few bytes here.
 * `truncate -s -1` to save a newline.

 ## Notes